fabricatedmath/TL/concept/README.md

 # TODO

-* Encrypt a file
 * Differing chain lengths schedule
 * Output final hash for use
 * Output ending tower hashes for intermediate use
-* Pretty printing for console print of chains
 * verbose mode for printing chains
-* parallel creation
 * verify chains
 * set max number of cores
 * logging tower creation and progress